timurista/functionalProgrammingScala/documentation/FunctionalParadigm.md

 ## Functional Paradigm differences

-imperative programming (Java and C) logic programming

-but oop, it can be combined well with both imperative programming or functional / logic programming.

-## imperative programming

-Changes mutable variables, assigns, if-then-else, loops, breaks, etc.
+Imperative programming (Java and C) can be thought of as giving explicit instructions per word written in the language.
+Traditionally, oop existed in imperative programming models (thinking of classes in Java).

-## Problem with this approach?
+## Problem with the imperative approach?
 It doesn't always scale well because a mutable variable typically corresponds to the size of a memory cell.

 ### Von nuemann computer architecture